blurrycontour/zuul-gerrit/doc/source/zuul.rst

   If the parameter **ZUUL_NODE** is set by this function, then it will be used to specify on what node (or class of node) the job should be run.

+**start-function (optional)**
+  Specifies a function that should be run when a build starts:

+  .. function:: start_function(scheduler, build)

+     Called when a build is started.

+     :param scheduler: the Zuul Scheduler
+     :type item: zuul.Scheduler
+     :param job: the build that is starting
+     :type job: zuul.model.Build

+**complete-function (optional)**
+  Specifies a function that should be run when a build completes:

+  .. function:: complete_function(scheduler, build)

+     Called when a build is completed.

+     :param scheduler: the Zuul Scheduler
+     :type item: zuul.Scheduler
+     :param job: the build that completed
+     :type job: zuul.model.Build

 Here is an example of setting the failure message for jobs that check whether a change merges cleanly::